 - Faculty members may use a combination of methods (e.g., face-to-face/ITV instruction, recorded course lectures and discussions, online assignments, synchronous videoconference meetings, projection to an alternative ITV room, projects) to achieve this aim. - Laboratory groups will alternate attendance days when needed to maintain social distancing.
 When not possible to maintain social distancing for pedagogical or safety purposes (e.g. nursing skills lab demonstrations), students will wear additional PPE to provide reasonable health safety (e.g., face shields, gloves, surgical masks). - Students enrolled in in-person courses who must self-isolate due to primary exposure or active symptoms should contact instructors PRIOR to class time to request shifting to online live access from home. - For the purpose of the institutional attendance policy, in-person and online live attendance will be considered as equivalent.
 Students enrolled in courses with either of these formats who are not able to attend should contact instructors as soon as possible and provide documentation for any urgent medical issues that prevent attendance so that they may be given alternative opportunities to access course content.
-Attendance must be taken for all classes as it may be needed for contact tracing and federal financial aid purposes. - Whenever possible, class sessions should be recorded and recordings posted online to provide access for students unable to attend due to documented health concerns.
-Where recording is not possible, material may be posted online to provide students access to missed content. - Codes of student conduct apply to online live sections just as they do to in-person classes, including dress code appropriate for a classroom setting. - Students should connect to their courses away from children and others not enrolled in the course to avoid disruptions and to ensure content is appropriate for all listening (e.g. criminal justice issues that may not be age appropriate for children). - Personal home backgrounds must not have offensive visuals (e.g. signs, clothing) visible to the computer camera.
+Attendance must be taken for all classes as it may be needed for contact tracing and federal financial aid purposes. - Students who are enrolled in online live sections may meet attendance requirements with virtual attendance if they have the required computer camera and microphone and demonstrate they are engaged in the class, following the same rules for in-person participation as set by the instructor.
+Students who are not enrolled in an online live section who must miss due to documented school-related or medical absence can access equivalent course content either through material posted online or a Zoom link set up for temporary virtual attendance, provided the request to the instructor is made the day prior.
+All other attendance via Zoom is at instructor discretion. - Whenever possible, class sessions should be recorded and recordings posted online to provide access for students unable to attend due to documented health concerns.
+Where recording is not possible, material may be posted online to provide students access to missed content. - Codes of student conduct apply to online live sections just as they do to in-person classes, including dress code appropriate for a classroom setting.

+- Students should connect to their courses away from children and others not enrolled in the course to avoid disruptions and to ensure content is appropriate for all listening (e.g. criminal justice issues that may not be age appropriate for children). - Personal home backgrounds must not have offensive visuals (e.g. signs, clothing) visible to the computer camera.